Skip to content

 Clearing principles

 Standardised contracts, observer-signed delivery, atomic cash-and-resource, and mutualised default.
-The same design across five very different asset classes.
+The same design across every cleared market — different parameters, same machinery.

 • 01